19bufordcarl/CarlRPG/Myth & Shadow/Damage Types/Holy.md

 # Holy

-Commonly coming from [Life](../Magic/Spell%20Domains/Life.md) magic, this damage type represents the sheer life-force energy inside a mortal soul.
-Usually this is channeled for healing, but against unholy agents of death it can prove the most effective weapon.
+Of the [Vitalis](../Magic/Spell%20Domains/Life.md) domain, this damage type represents the sheer life-force energy inside a mortal soul.
+Usually this energy is channeled for healing, not damage, but against unholy agents of death it can prove the most effective weapon.